cogent3/cogent3/doc/developer_notes.rst

 For Developers
 ==============

 Anyone can contribute to the development of PyCogent, not just registered developers.
 If you figure out a solution to something using PyCogent that you'd like to share please post comments on the forums_ page at sourceforge and we'll look at including your tips!
-If you have ideas for improving the current documentation, then we want to here from you so please post on the tracker_ page!
+If you have ideas for improving the current documentation, then we want to hear from you so please post on the tracker_ page!

 .. _forums: http://sourceforge.net/forum/?group_id=186234
 .. _tracker: http://sourceforge.net/tracker2/?group_id=186234